A Filipino Squid Dish Recipe

 Grilled rellenong pusit, or stuffed squid, is a popular dish in the Philippines.
 In Tagalog, rellenong means stuffed and pusit means squid.
-Some readers may recognize a connection between rellenong and relleno, which has the same meaning in Spanish (for example, chili relleno, which are stuffed chilis).
+Some readers may recognize a connection between rellenong and relleno, which has the same meaning in Spanish (for example, chili relleno, which is stuffed chilis).

 In this recipe, I make my own version of grilled rellenong pusit.